Close

 Accomodation and food

-SEEDS volunteers will stay in an old farm which has been transformed into an environmental-education centre.
-The facilities are basic with a kitchen, shower, and a washing machine.
-Volunteers will sleep in shared rooms, up to 6 people per room.
-Please bring your own sleeping bag.
+ACCOMMODATION: SEEDS volunteers stay in an old farm which has been transformed into an environmental education centre.
+The facilities are basic with an equipped kitchen, dining and living room, bathroom, shower and a washing machine.
+Volunteers sleep in shared rooms, with up to 6 people per room.
+Please bring your own sleeping bag and towel.

 Location and leisure

-The accommodation is located 1 hour drive south-east from Reykjavík.
-The house serves as an environmental-educational centre where visitors can have a look at an extensive stone and stuffed animal collection.
-The house sits under Ingólfsfjall, The Mountain of Ingólfur, with a view to Eyjafjallajökull where the volcanic eruptions started in March and April 2010.
+LOCATION: The accommodation is located an hour drive south-east from Reykjavík.
+The house serves as an environmental-educational centre and sits under Ingólfsfjall, The Mountain of Ingólfur, with a view of Eyjafjallajökull where the volcanic eruptions began in March and April 2010.

 Project hosted by